Hazardous Materials Emergency Response Plan

 Practice containment-boom deployment in Hobbs Brook.

 In the event of a hazardous material introduction into the watershed, first responders immediately take action to contain and remove hazardous materials from the watershed.
 After the materials have been contained, assessment of the environmental impact and remediation, if needed, will be conducted to ensure a safe raw water supply for the Water Treatment Plant.

 In the event of a hazardous materials emergency, safe drinking water will be supplied to Cambridge residents from the unaffected source waters or from a MWRA-supplied emergency water main.
-The hazardous materials will be remediated in order to restore the watershed health and to secure the viability of the supply water for future use.
+Hazardous materials releases will be cleaned in order to restore watershed health and to secure the viability of this water source for future use.